 You Can Print Invitations at Home!

-Some of the most popular customer questions have to do with printing wedding invitations and blank cards at home.
+Some of the most popular customer questions have to do with printing wedding invitations at home.
 Most people are perfectly comfortable printing 8 1/2 x 11 copy paper but feel anxious about printing on different sized sheets and card stock, like an invitation card.

 We’re here to assure you that printing invitations at home can actually be quite simple because most home printers are fully capable of printing different paper sizes.
 In this printing video, we’ll clearly explain the 5 steps to printing invitation cards at home.